gomorpheus/morpheus-docs/release_notes/current.rst

 :Networks:  - Removed deprecated delete option for networks interfaces in Network tab on Instance and Host detail pages.
 Network interfaces are managed via reconfigure.
 :NSX-T:  - Fixed ability to select SERVICE TYPE at the time of NSX-T SSL certificate creation in a Tenant.
 :NSX-V: - Fixed members being added to LB pools when adding nodes to an Instance via ``Actions -> Add Node``
-:Policies: - Delayed Removal: Fixed deleting an unamanged vm within a Delayed Removal Policy Scope and with "Remove Associated Instances" check causing VM to shut down
+:Policies: - Delayed Removal: Fixed deleting an unmanaged vm within a Delayed Removal Policy Scope and with "Remove Associated Instances" check causing VM to shut down
-           - Fixed Boot order for App tiers not being honoured when a provision approval policy is enforced
+           - Fixed Boot order for App tiers not being honored when a provision approval policy is enforced
 :Provisioning: - Fixed ``Copies`` field value not applying when using scroll up/down
 :Reports: - Fix for display of utilization statistics in some Cloud Usage Reports
 :Roles: - Activity: Fixed viewing ``Operations -> Activity`` activity logs requiring ``Operations: Reports`` permissions
         - Datastores: Edit option no longer displayed for Role Permission ``Infrastructure -> Datastores: Read``
 :Rubrik: - Backup size now displayed as ``-`` instead of ``0`` when backup size is not available
-:Tasks: - Chef Bootstrap: Fixced issues where Chef Bootrap execution would fail with reason "Chef Infra Client cannot execute without accepting the license"
+:Tasks: - Chef Bootstrap: Fixed issues where Chef Bootsrap execution would fail with reason "Chef Infra Client cannot execute without accepting the license"
         - Variables: Fixed evaluation of <%=user.username%> variable in task executions
 :Terraform: - Fixed ``null`` tf variable values redering as ``[object object]`` in UI
 :User Settings: - Success Message added on save when updating Linux/Windows passwords in user settings (Displays for 5s then fades)